 When to Contact a Medical Professional

 Call your dentist if you have any tooth pain, discomfort or see dark spots on your teeth.

 See your dentist for a routine cleaning and exam if you have not had one in the last 6 months.

 Oral hygiene is necessary to prevent cavities.
 This consists of regular professional cleaning (every 6 months), brushing at least twice a day, and flossing at least daily.
 X-rays may be taken yearly to detect possible cavity development in high-risk areas of the mouth.

-It is best to eat chewy, sticky foods (such as dried fruit or candy) are best if eaten as part of a meal rather than as a snack.
-If possible, brush the teeth or rinse the mouth with water after eating these foods.
-Minimize snacking, which creates a constant supply of acid in the mouth.
+It is best to eat chewy, sticky foods (such as dried fruit or candy) as part of a meal rather than alone as a snack.
+If possible, brush your teeth or rinse your mouth with water after eating these foods.
+Limit snacking, since it creates a constant supply of acid in your mouth.
 Avoid constant sipping of sugary drinks or frequent sucking on candy and mints.

 Dental sealants can prevent some cavities.
 Sealants are thin plastic-like coatings applied to the chewing surfaces of the molars.
 This coating prevents the buildup of plaque in the deep grooves on these surfaces.
-Sealants are often applied on the teeth of children, shortly after the molars come in.
-Older people may also benefit from the use of tooth sealants.
+Sealants are often applied on the teeth of children, shortly after their molars come in.
+Older people may also benefit from tooth sealants.

-Fluoride is often recommended to protect against dental caries.
+Fluoride is often recommended to protect against tooth decay.
 People who get fluoride in their drinking water or by taking fluoride supplements have less tooth decay.

 Topical fluoride is also recommended to protect the surface of the teeth.
 This may include a fluoride toothpaste or mouthwash.
 Many dentists include application of topical fluoride solutions (applied to a localized area of the teeth) as part of routine visits.